 Think you need medical help right now?
-You can call NHS 111 where a fully trained advisor will advise on the best course of action.
+NHS 111 is available to offer advice on the best course of action.

 The advisors can also arrange face-to-face appointments, and if you are assessed as needing an ambulance, one will be sent directly.

-Whatever the need is, NHS 111 will ensure that you get the right care, from the right person, as quickly as possible.
+Whether over the phone or online, NHS 111 will ensure that you get the right care, from the right person, as quickly as possible.

-So, if you think you need urgent non-life-threatening medical help, call NHS 111.
-‘Help Us Help You’ know what to do.
+So, if you think you need urgent medical help, call 111 or go online at 111.nhs.uk.

 NHS 111 Online